tvaliasek/czech-stemmer/README.md

 # Czech stemmer

+This is fork of x3wil/czech-stemmer repo, class is modified for use with TNTSearch

 Port of stemmer for Czech language.

 Original code is a Java class by [Jacques Savoy](http://members.unine.ch/jacques.savoy/clef/) released under BSD license.